Azure/azure-sdk-for-java/README.md

 ## Important

-The Azure SDK team is pleased to make available the February 2020 client library General Availability (GA) release.
+The Azure SDK team is pleased to make available the March 2020 client library General Availability (GA) release.
 We strongly recommend using the GA libraries in all production environments as these libraries are well tested and officially supported by Microsoft.
 More details, including installation instructions can be found [here](https://azure.github.io/azure-sdk/releases/2020-02/java.html).

 ## Getting started